 I am hearing impaired I am mobility impaired

 I am visually impaired (YES) I would need transportation

 Medical problems

 Name

 Address

 City, State, Zip

 Home Phone Cell Phone

 Directions to my home

-CHECK THE FIRE DEPARTMEN T SERVICING YOUR RESIDENCE.
+CHECK THE FIRE DEPARTMENT SERVICING YOUR RESIDENCE.

+Lawrenceville Chester Oakland New Manchester

+Newell

+New Cumberland

+Weirton

 Signature:

-evacuation, please complete this c nily would require additional assistance in the event of an emergency card and return it to the Hancock County Office of Emergency Il remain confidential.
-Even if you have sent in this card before,
+If you or other members of your family would require additional assistance in the event of an emergency evacuation, please complete this card and return it to the Hancock County Office of Emergency Management.
+This information will remain confidential.
+Even if you have sent in this card before, you should send it in again.

 The Health Insurance Portability and Accountability Act (HIPAA) provides security standards protecting the confidentiality and integrity of an individual's health information.
-As part of the Privacy Rule, patients

-can decide if they wish to authorize disclosure of their protected health information for uses other than treatment or health care.
-By signing the "Access/Functional Needs Card," your signature authorizes Emergency Management officials to
+As part of the Privacy Rule, patients can decide if they wish to authorize disclosure of their protected health information for uses other than treatment or health care.